bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           Scale beyond your point solutions with integrated, high speed business processes
         content: >
-          Keeping your back office in sync with your frontend experiences and supporting commerce platforms is a costly proposition as you grow.
+          Keeping your back office in real-time sync with your frontend experiences and commerce platforms is a costly proposition as you add new digital channels, suppliers and distributors.
 It often involves new infrastructure, consultants and adding user seats to your ERP, CRM, WMS and vendor contracts.
-Above provides a no code Digital Operations environment to mirror key data from your back office systems—and allow anyone to develop above it and share data with business and partners.
+Above provides a no code Digital Operations environment to aggregate key data from your back office systems and trading partners—and allow anyone to develop above it and securely access live data.

-          Once in this environment, real-time analytics and workflow can be quickly assembled across different data sets—driving new business processes,  automations and novel customer features.
+          Once in this environment, real-time analytics and workflow can be quickly assembled across different data sets—driving intelligent business processes and novel customer features.
 And since Above replaces the need for app and web servers, you won't need backend engineering to power your new internal, partner and customer experiences.